 This letter from the Master filled Abu’l-Faḍl with fresh zeal and he came out of his retreat, never again to leave the field of service.
 But it was after he had gone to the Holy Land and visited ‘Abdu’l-Bahá in person that he realized what a mighty stronghold Bahá’u’lláh had built to protect His Cause when He appointed His beloved Son as the Centre of His Covenant to whom all His followers should turn for guidance.

 Abu’l-Faḍl lost his heart completely to ‘Abdul-Bahá.
 After a stay of ten months in the Holy Land, he was filled with such devotion for the Master that he sang the praises of ‘Abdu’l-Bahá wherever he went.
 He told of the Master’s flowing love towards both friends and enemies.
 He recounted how, in the poorest quarters of Acre and the remotest corners of the prison, men and women who were deprived of all the bounties of life listened for His footsteps and derived blessing from the sunshine of His presence.
-He spoke of ‘Abdu’l-Bahá’s kinglike majesty and of His great humility; of His knowledge, His patience and generosity; of His sweetness and His wonderful humour.
+He spoke of ‘Abdu’l-Bahá’s king-like majesty and of His great humility; of His knowledge, His patience and generosity; of His sweetness and His wonderful humour.

 An American lady, who met Abu’l-Faḍl while he was in America and heard him talk of ‘Abdu’l-Bahá, has said: “One day, after I had listened to Abu’l-Faḍl speak of the Master, I went to him and said: ‘I cannot imagine anyone to be more learned, more pure and loving than yourself, yet you are always telling us of ‘Abdu’l-Bahá.
 What must He be like who has created such admiration in your heart!’
 Abu’l-Faḍl looked at me and said: ‘No one can befittingly describe Him.
 If you ever meet ‘Abdu’l-Bahá, you will see that I am not fit to be His servant!’
 I often thought of these words until the time when the Master came to America and I had the privilege of meeting Him myself.
 Only then did I realize what Abu’l-Faḍl had meant.”